 Trustees set limits for the management of currency risk.
-At 31 March 2020, 87% of the foreign currency exposure is hedged (2019: 51%).
+At 31 March 2021, 0% of the foreign currency exposure is hedged (2020: 87%), which is due to the funds being invested into unitised or pooled vehicles.

 Sensitivity Analysis

 The following table shows the sensitivity of profit and members' funds to reasonably possible appreciation or depreciation in the NZ dollar against the basket of currencies at 31 March: